hossman/jenkins-reports/README.txt

    - so we use a custom filter to rewrite things using the URL...
    - ...and use the 'source id' assigned in the config to organize the data files we download for each build

+You will notice warnings from venus about "Duplicate subscription" .. this is because the feed level GUID used in all jenkins feeds is identical -- you can safely ignore this WARNING.

 TODO LIST: